The Tank As A Rowing Simulator:

 Although at very high ratings there is tremendous acceleration and deceleration of the boat it is not noticeable to the rower and if you ask the average rower when the highest acceleration or velocity of the boat occurs, hardly any will answer correctly.

-Below are two sequential curves plus an imbedded screen grab video from a sculler taken just before the catch, and at the true catch, We think that his curves in general represents a good example of efficient, fast rowing.
+Below are two sequential curves plus an embedded screen grab video from a sculler taken just before the catch, and at the true catch, We think that his curves, in general, represents a good example of efficient, fast rowing.

 If you lock click and forth between maximum gate angle catch and true catch you will see how quickly the rower inserts the blade matching the relative speed of boat to water without any body movement other than his hands/arms.
 The catch is identified on the graph by the long, vertical, thin black curser line bisecting all the curves.
 Note the force curve (the smaller, almost rectangular shaped mountain at the top, overlapping the larger sinusoidal oar angle curve).
 In the just before catch curve you can see that force has barely started on the footboard just as he is about to quickly initiate the catch, with the blade just about to touch the water surface.
 Boat deceleration (red line) is at its maximum (off the chart!), and boat velocity (blue line) has decreased to its minimum.
 The velocity of the boat relative to the water is at about 5 m/s, its minimum.
 That is a graphical description of a very quick vertical speed of entry at the catch!
 Click to enlarge the following screenshots:

-When rowing in the tank there is of course no boat velocity.
-Tank handle acceleration is shown by a upward slope on the drive (i.e., top of the curve from left to right).
+When rowing in the tank there is, of course, no boat velocity.
+Tank handle acceleration is shown by an upward slope on the drive (i.e., top of the curve from left to right).
 This technique must be achieved without “washing out”.

 Recovery in the tank: We don’t have boat velocity or acceleration curves in the rowing tank, and there is no useful driving force on the recovery in the tank from momentum because of the literally astronomical reversal in mass ratios from our predominant 6 to 1 when considering our mass to the boats mass which is supported by an almost frictionless surface of water, as compared to the mass of the earth which we are affixed to!